hashicorp/terraform-provider-aws/website/docs/d/availability_zones.html.markdown

 ### filter Configuration Block

-This argument supports the following arguments:by the `filter` configuration block:
+The `filter` configuration block supports the following arguments:

 * `name` - (Required) Name of the filter field.
 Valid values can be found in the [EC2 DescribeAvailabilityZones API Reference](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeAvailabilityZones.html).
 * `values` - (Required) Set of values that are accepted for the given filter field.
 Results will be selected if any given value matches.